-Starting with firmware release 8.2.1, HA auto-pairing is already enabled by default.
+Starting with firmware release 8.2.1, HA auto-pairing is already enabled by default and now supports automated pairing of managed firewalls.
 HA auto-pairing uses a direct link between the two HA firewalls.
 This direct link is tied to the interface

 p5 as a default.
 This interface can be changed manually, but it is not recommended to do so.
 The direct link will be used by the two boxes for communicating during configuration and further operation.